department-of-veterans-affairs/vets-api-clients/samples/postman/README.md

 ## Configuration

 1. Import `Lighthouse OAuth Token.postman_collection.json` into your Postman workspace.
-2. Select **Lighthouse OAuth Token**, in the left column of the Postman window.
+2. Select the **Lighthouse OAuth Token** collection, in the left column of the Postman window.
 3. Select the **Variables** tab.
 4. Configure the 4 variables shown below by pasting them into the **Initial Value** and **Current Value** columns in Postman:
     - `aud`: The URL that will recieve your token.